Elysium33/Worldometer-Data-Engineering/README.md

 ### Goal Of Project

-  Create architecture to perform ETL on Worldometer Covid data.
+  Create infrastructure to perform ETL on Worldometer Covid data.

 ### Data Architecture Plan